FEMA Disaster Recovery Center opens in Ascension Parish

 "If you drove around after the storm it was amazing how many trees were down," said Patrick Goldsmith, Chief Financial Officer of Ascension Parish.
 "Many people lost power, and when you lose power you lose a lot of things in your house.

 For this reason and multiple others, the parish just opened up a new FEMA Disaster Recovery Center.
-The building, located at 1112 Southeast Ascension Complex Boulevard, is a presence in Ascension that has not been seen since the 2016 flood.
+The building, located at 1112 S. Ascension Complex Road, is a presence in Ascension that has not been seen since the 2016 flood.

 "This is a place you can come to try and get assistance," Goldsmith said.
 "FEMA offers a lot of different types of assistance. if you're not sure if you qualify, it's great to come here."